imagej/imagej.github.io/pages/PIV_analyser.md

 description: test description
 ---

+{% include component-stats content=':sc.fiji:PIV\_analyser' %}This
-This plugin calculates the optic flow for each pair of images made with the given stack.
+plugin calculates the optic flow for each pair of images made with the given stack.

 ## Principle